Medium/matador/README.md

 Take special note that models do not have access to requests or responses, as they rightfully shouldn't.

+### Model & Controller Inheritance
+The inheritance model Matador uses is built with [Klass](https://github.com/ded/klass), and is exposed via a global `Class` variable (not all globals are bad).
+Class comes in two flavors where by constructors can be set via an `initialize` method, or a function reference, and by default (in the scaffold), Matador uses the function reference style so that you may benefit from the auto-initialization of super classes, and there is no need to call `this.supr()` in your constructors.

+### Valentine
+The Valentine module is included as a simple tool giving you type checking, functional iterators, and some other nice utilities that often get used in applications of any size.
+It is exposed globally as `v`.
+It is used liberally in the Matador router, thus feel free to take advantage of its existence as well.

+# Todo
+There are always things to do.
+Our short-list currently includes the following:

+  * build more scaffolding commands (for models, controllers, helpers)
+  * better view partials support
+  * official docs

+# Contributing
+Questions, pull requests, bug reports are all welcome.
+Submit them here on Github.

 # Authors

 Obviously, [Dustin Senos](https://github.com/dustinsenos) & [Dustin Diaz](https://github.com/ded)